 Do you dream of starting your own profitable online business?
 Do you know the majority of business fail in their first year because new business owners all make the same mistakes?
 What if you could learn from the mistakes that others have previously made to ensure that you have a better chance of success?
 The good news is you can!
 I first started my coaching business back in 2013, when I returned to Brisbane to visit my family and due to unforeseen circumstances; I had to stay on for the entire year.
 I took the opportunity to start my own online coaching business.
 It was difficult, and that was an understatement.
 I spent much of my time frustrated as to why I wasn’t getting the results I desired.
 I only had a handful of clients and a few readers on my blog.
-Looking back over my business experience in 2013, I made some critical mistakes that they majority of people make when they are in the same position.
+Looking back over my business experience in 2013, I made some critical mistakes that the majority of people make when they are in the same position.
 In 2014, I returned to London and had to go back to my former career, I was disillusioned, but I was determined to make my business work.
 I kept it going on the side as a passion project.
 Through the course of 2014 and 2015, I become aware of the decisions I made and ways to correct them to ensure, I didn’t continue having the same experience.
 What are the three most critical mistakes that most first-time business owners make, and how can you fix them?

 Mistake #1: I tried to be all things to all people.

 I went into the wonderful world of coaching all wide-eyed and optimistic with a burning desire to help people to create a life they loved.
 This phrase was my very first tagline for my blog.
-Notice, how when you read a tag line like ‘create a life you love’ it doesn’t define what am about, who I am helping, or the solutions I can provide to my audience, by been generic and attempting to appeal to everyone I was actually turning people away.
+Notice, how when you read a tagline like ‘create a life you love’ it doesn’t define what am about, who I am helping, or the solutions I can provide to my audience, by been generic and attempting to appeal to everyone I was actually turning people away.
 The bounce rate on my blog was high because people didn’t make a deep connection with my services, my content, or me.
 The ironic thing about getting specific and narrowing down in a niche is readers feel like you are writing for them, and only them; this feeling of ‘she’s speaking directly to me’ is what makes people join your mailing list, bookmark your site, follow you on social media.
 In 2015, I defined my target audience, and my niche and more people have joined my list, liked my Facebook page, and my bounce rate has reduced.

 The Quick Fix:

 So how do you define your target market?
 In marketing, this is referred to as creating an ideal client avatar.
 I went through this process as a part of creating a business plan.
 At this point, I had already decided what type of online business I wanted to create, which was an online coaching based business.
 The first thing I did in my business plan was to decide what I believed about coaching and the solutions it could provide for people.
 I defined my company’s core values, and then I created my ideal client avatar.
-I defined my ideal clients gender, age range, what they wanted out of life, and her core values; and I gave my client a fictional name.
+I defined my ideal client’s gender, age range, what they wanted out of life, and her core values; and I gave my client a fictional name.
 The decision to name my client made her seem real and helped me to create more targeted content.
 After defining these crucial traits, I was able to generate a list of my ideal clients top 10 problems that my ideal client was facing.
-As a part of the marketing aspect of my business plan, I defined the types of social media site they she loved and why.
-The reason my ideal client would like these sites was hinted at in the list top 10 problems I created earlier.
-As a result of taking the time to define all of these things about my ideal client, I was able to define the types of products that my business would sell, and create more strategic content, like this post.
+As a part of the marketing aspect of my business plan, I defined the types of social media site that she loved and why.
+The reason my ideal client would like these sites was hinted at in the list of top 10 problems I created earlier.
+As a result of taking the time to define all of these things about my ideal client, I was able to define the types of products that my business would sell and create more strategic content, like this post.
 After making all of these changes, I have seen an increase of 25% in the number of email subscribers, and they have been the most engaged.

-Mistake #2: Inconsistency.
+Mistake #2: Inconsistency

 The second biggest mistake I made was with my blog, and to be perfectly honest it’s a habit that I can slip back into quite easily.
 This mistake was being inconsistent with my blogging content because my audience was relatively small, I didn’t take it seriously, even as I write the first draft of this post, it makes me cringe just seeing the words on the page, and I have an urge to delete this entire section.
 However, no matter what size audience you have it’s important to remember, that your blog is your marketing tool, and you write for these people who are waiting for your content.
 That’s why they signed up to your email list in the first place.
 Keep generating content for that handful of people consistently, because consistency creates a sense of trust, and once people trust you to show up and deliver valuable free content, they will start to trust you enough to buy the products you are selling.
 Without this trust, you are simply blogging for those people who are surfing the Internet while in meets, at lunch, between stops on the train home.